VirgilSecurity/virgil-crypto-c/docs/library.md

 The 'alternative' item
 ----------------------

-Provide attributes that defines the source of featur(e).
-This entity is inherited.
 Define alternative features that can be used, and in fact replace each other.

     <alternative
-      [ name = "..." ]
-      [ type = "project | library" ]
       [ feature = "..." ]
         >
+        <source>, required
     </alternative>

-The alternative item can have these attributes:
+The alternative item has this single attribute:

-name:
-    Source name The name attribute is optional.

-type:
-    The source type of the feature(s).
-The type attribute is optional.
-It can take one of the following values:

-Value: Meaning:
-project: Feture(s) are provided by inner project.
-library: Feture(s) are provided by external library.

 feature:
     Required feature name.
 The feature attribute is optional.